Platform

 Here's the list of devices that are built on top of the RVC3:

-• Rae - Desktop robot for evaluation of DepthAI and rapid prototyping of robotics applications
+• RAE - Desktop robot for evaluation of DepthAI and rapid prototyping of robotics applications

 • OAK-FFC 6P - A modular camera kit great for prototyping